micropython/micropython/docs/esp32/tutorial/intro.rst

 The first thing you need is a board with an ESP32 chip.
 The MicroPython software supports the ESP32 chip itself and any board should work.
-The main characteristic of a board is how much flash it has, how the GPIO pins are connected to the outside world, and whether it includes a built-in USB-serial convertor to make the UART available to your PC.
+The main characteristic of a board is how the GPIO pins are connected to the outside world, and whether it includes a built-in USB-serial convertor to make the UART available to your PC.

-The minimum requirement for flash size is 1Mbyte.
-There is also a special build for boards with 512KB, but it is highly limited comparing to the normal build: there is no support for filesystem, and thus features which depend on it won't work (WebREPL, upip, etc.).
-As such, 512KB build will be more interesting for users who build from source and fine-tune parameters for their particular application.

-Names of pins will be given in this tutorial using the chip names (eg GPIO0) and it should be straightforward to find which pin this corresponds to on your particular board.
+Names of pins will be given in this tutorial using the chip names (eg GPIO2) and it should be straightforward to find which pin this corresponds to on your particular board.